Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance: Acknowledgments

 Pretraining data for large language models (LLMs) are typically a mixture of multiple domains, varying from English to minority languages~\citep{doddapaneni2021primer,li2023starcoder}, from casual dialogs to formal academic writings~\citep{taylor2022galactica}, and from texts to modalities like images and speeches~\citep{zhan2024anygpt}, among others.
-These data interplay with each other, showing complex interchangeable, unrelated, or contradictory relationships~\citep{guo2024samplerelationship}.
-This necessitates adjusting the mixture proportions of training data to balance the model capabilities while harnessing synergies across domains, thus enhancing the competence of the outcome models, as highlighted by extensive practical experience~\citep{gao2020pile,gururangan2020contpret,zhou2023benchmarkcheater,xie2024doremi}.
+These data interplay with each other, showing complex relationships including facilitation, being unrelated, or conflict~\citep{guo2024samplerelationship}.
+This necessitates adjusting the mixture proportions of training data to balance the model capabilities while harnessing synergies across domains, thus enhancing the competence of the outcome models, as highlighted by extensive practices~\citep{gururangan2020contpret,zhou2023benchmarkcheater,xie2024doremi,fan2024doge}.

 Nonetheless, it remains elusive to figure out an ideal training data mixture.
-Most existing practices tune the mixture through heuristics to upsample a proportion of high-quality or underrepresented data without disclosing the concrete criteria in detail~\citep{gao2020pile,touvron2023llama,bai2023qwen,bi2024deepseek} and it is hard to predate whether these data strategies are effective before finishing the training run.
-Encouraged by advances in scaling laws that show model losses on a given set of evaluation data are quantitatively predictable for a wide range of variables~\citep{kaplan2020scaling,hoffmann2022training}, we wonder whether this also holds for mixture proportions, so that \textit{\textbf{we can estimate the outcome model performance given any mixture before actually training on them, including the desired one that reaches minimum loss.}}
+Most existing practices tune the mixture through heuristics to upsample a proportion of high-quality or underrepresented data without disclosing the concrete criteria in detail~\citep{gao2020pile,touvron2023llama,bai2023qwen,bi2024deepseek}.
+While some studies propose automatic algorithms to qualitatively optimize data mixture~\citep{xie2024doremi,fan2024doge}, it is hard to predate the effect of these strategies before the actual training run.
+In contrast, encouraged by advances in scaling laws that show model losses on a given set of evaluation data are quantitatively predictable for a wide range of variables~\citep{kaplan2020scaling,hoffmann2022training}, we wonder whether this also holds for mixture proportions, so that \textit{\textbf{we can estimate the outcome model performance given any mixture before actually training on them, including the desired one that reaches minimum loss.}}

 In this paper, we answer this proposition affirmatively.
-We find that, given a mixture of $M$ domains, an exponential function over the linear combination of the proportions, i.e.,
+The intuition is that predicting the performance of unseen data mixture only involves interpolating among seen mixtures because the proportions are bounded between 0 and 1.
+For this reason, numerous function forms can lead to descent prediction accuracy, among which we try to find a simple one.
+In particular, we find that, given a mixture of $M$ domains, an exponential function over the linear combination of the proportions, i.e.,

 can predict the validation loss $L_i$ on any of the training domains $i$ accurately under a fixed model size and amount of training data, where $r_{1\dots M}$ are the proportions of the $M$ domains and $c_i,k_i,t_{ij}$ are parameters to fit.
 Fitting such functions on all the evaluated domains and calculating the weighted sum according to their proportions in the validation data leads to the prediction of final validation loss.
 Further, treating the validation proportions as learnable parameters allows fitting the estimated losses on a validation set end-to-end without explicitly decomposing it into known domains.